dbandstra/oxid/README.md

 ```
 zig build -Dwasm
 ```
-Then run a web server (such as Python's SimpleHTTPServer) from the `web/` folder.
-(This is needed to work with the Same Origin Policy, as the HTML page loads the wasm binary using `fetch`.)
+Then run a web server (such as Python's SimpleHTTPServer) from the oxid root folder.

 Game controls (these can be rebound in the menu):
 * arrow keys: move